AugustRush/ARCoreData/README.md

 + (NSArray *)AR_newOrUpdateWithJSONs:(NSArray *)JSONs relationshipsMergePolicy:(ARRelationshipMergePolicy)policy inContext:(NSManagedObjectContext *)context;

 ```
-you have seen [ARManageObjectMappingProtocol](https://github.com/AugustRush/ARCoreData/blob/master/ARCoreData/Core/ARManageObjectMappingProtocol.h), yes, this protocol has two methods, like famous mapping library <a href="https://github.com/Mantle/Mantle">Mantle</a>, but it must be faster than Mantle.
-You just need to implement and use these two methods, it will automatically transfrom a JSON(s) or KVC object(s) to NSManageObject(s) instance.
-Overall, it's very easy and safe.

 #### Note: you can create a custom mapping for you CoreData model's attribute or relationships like Mantle.
 Check more details in the demo.